a-hansen/aon/README.md

 }
 ```

-Streaming io is supported as well.
+Streaming IO is supported as well.
 The following two methods produce the same result.

 ```java
 import com.comfortanalytics.aon.*;